ga4gh/data-security/AAI/AAIConnectProfile.md

         access token nor any downstream tokens that were authorized by evaluating access requirements against claims in the token.

-    2. The JWT access token has expired as per the "exp" field.
+    2. The JWT access token has expired as per the `exp` field.

     3. The client has detected that the user owning the identity or a system administrator has revoked the access token or a refresh token related to